Byron Full Time: Nationally Recognised Certificate IV Yoga Teaching (91485 NSW) Next Course: Feb 2nd - March 21st 2014

 - Spend a minimum of one-and-a-half hours per day doing assignments such as practising and recording meditation and pranayama sessions, doing anatomy and physiology homework, or answering questions on previous day’s subjects.

 - As part of the Level 2 course, trainees will gain valuable teaching experience at public classes at the Byron Yoga Centre - morning classes at 6.00am and afternoon classes at 4.00pm.

 You’ll be inspired by our resident and guest yoga teachers alike, who ‘walk their talk’, living the yoga lifestyle, and are all knowledgeable and passionate about their subjects.

 "I have absolutely loved my time here.
 Love the teachers.
 Love learning.
 Love yoga!
 Thank you." – Certificate IV Graduate, 2011

 The Course is held at our peaceful training venue in Byron Bay – within walking/bike-ride’s distance from Byron Bay’s town-centre and beaches.

 "This environment that you all continually create is so valuable.
 I have never felt more supported and safe in my entire life than I do here at Purna.
 I never want to leave.
 I have such love, admiration and respect for absolutely everyone here.
 You are all absolutely fantastic!" – Certificate IV Graduate, 2011.

 Course Package for Certificate IV in Yoga Teaching Teacher Training includes:

-- Full time six week training – lectures and supervision – 7 days per week.
+- Full time seven week training – lectures and supervision – 7 days per week.